 There are two main report categories that LMSs offer to businesses:

-The first types of LMS reports are ready-made ones with a fixed structure and include specific data the system immediately retrieves upon request.
+Built-in LMS reports are ready-made (usually within a platform).
+They have a fixed structure and include specific data the system immediately retrieves upon request.
 Built-in reports come in different formats and can include a wide range of training-related information, such as:

-These reports are already available in the LMS and don’t need further tweaks or filtering.
-Users can simply click on the type of report they want, and the platform will generate it within seconds.
-Then, they can view or download it.
+These reports are already available in the LMS and don’t need custom code.
+Users can simply click on the type of report they want, and the platform generates it within seconds.
+Built-in reports can often be downloaded or exported.

-Custom reports contain the same type of information you find in built-in reports.
-The difference is that users choose what data they want to get.
+Custom reports contain the same type of information found in built-in reports, plus additional insights or more granular reporting.
+Users choose what data they want to get at selected intervals and can often go more in-depth.

-For example, a trainer might not want a generic report with all the learners in their training group and their course attendance, scores, or missing work.
-They can apply filters to eliminate certain fields from their reports or add new ones.
-For example, they can get a combined report that only shows the attendance stats of one group of trainees and their course results.
-They can also sort the report to list learners in the order of their results.
+For example, a trainer might not want a generic report with all the learners in their training group and course attendance, scores, or missing work.
+They can apply filters to eliminate certain fields from their reports or add new ones to get a combined report that only shows the attendance stats of one group of trainees.

-These types of LMS reports are very practical when an administrator or trainer needs quick access to specific training information.
+Customized LMS reports are practical when an administrator or trainer needs quick access to specific training information.

 The 12 types of built-in LMS reports that can streamline corporate training